ndwhite/PAUP_parsers/README.md

 # PAUP_parsers
 Please cite use of this software.

-These are a collection of scripts I've written to process PAUP\* output.
+These are a collection of scripts I've written to process PAUP\* (Swofford, D. L. 2002.
+PAUP*.
+Phylogenetic Analysis Using Parsimony (*and Other Methods).
+Version 4.
+Sinauer Associates, Sunderland, Massachusetts.) output.

 PAUP_Indel_parser.pl